Jessiexly/test/Publish console app as WebJobs.md

 ![Publish template](_images/PublishconsoleappasWebJobs/publish.PNG)

-4.Check the webjob in Server Explorer, your console app is under On Demand& Scheduled folder.
+4.Check the webJobs in Server Explorer, your console app is under On Demand& Scheduled folder.

 ![check in serverexploer](_images/PublishconsoleappasWebJobs/serverexplorer_Demand.PNG)